ALameLlama/carapace/docs/index.md

     - theme: alt
       text: View on GitHub
       link: https://github.com/alamellama/carapace
+  image:
+    src: "/art/cara.webp"
+    alt: Project logo
 features:
-  - title: Immutable DTOs
+  - title: Mutable + Immutable DTOs
     details: Define data objects by extending the Data base class, or use ImmutableData for readonly DTOs.
 Properties are initialized via constructor promotion.
   - title: Attribute-Driven Mapping
     details: Use PHP attributes like CastWith, MapFrom, MapTo, and Hidden to control how data is hydrated, transformed, and serialized with minimal boilerplate.
   - title: Framework-Agnostic
     details: Works in Laravel, Symfony, or plain PHP projects.
-Carapace is a lightweight library with no external dependencies, making it easy to integrate into any PHP 8.2+ project.
+Carapace is a lightweight library with no external dependencies, making it easy to integrate into any PHP project.
   - title: Strictly Typed
     details: Leverage PHP's type system to create well-defined, predictable data structures.
 Carapace encourages type safety.
   - title: Simple, Expressive API